 2.1 Proposed Duration of Project

-The duration of this research project is two years and will be split into three stages: Stage I (month 1 to month 12), will focus on development of a Test Plan, as defined the NOAA/OAR/WPO Weather Testbeds Competition document and R2O Transition Plans with designated NOAA staff.
+The duration of this research project is two years and will be split into three stages: Stage I (month 1 to month 12), will focus on development of a Test Plan, as defined the NOAA/OAR/WPO Weather Testbed Competition document and R2O Transition Plans with designated NOAA staff.
 During year 1, the ‘PHSnMWnABI’ system, designed for operation during the HWT experiments, will be deployed on the AWS for participation in the spring HWT as well as other projects in HWT during 2023.
 Performance enhancement will take place based on forecast skill evaluation statistics derived from case studies and forecaster user feedback gained through our participation in the HWT 2023 field campaign; Stage II (month 13 to month 22) , will focus on improving the AWS processing system, implementing improvements gained from our participation in the 2023 HWT Forecast Experiments and participation in the 2024 HWT Forecast Experiments.
 R2O Transition will be initiated with appropriate NOAA/NESDIS and NCEP staff; Stage III (month 23 to month 24), will focus on organizing and publishing datasets, documentation of procedures and approaches developed or upgraded for the AWS system, and the publication of the HWT Forecast Experiment results together with forecaster feedback, and the results of other case studies performed using the AWS system conducted during the course of the project.

 2.2 Problem Statement